The achievement of our aspirations will be driven by the following four strategic priorities:

 At the heart of the social mission of the Catholic Church is a call to work for justice and peace.
 Cultivating just and peaceful societies is part of our mission statement and an essential component of integral human development.

-To strengthen the application of the integral human development approach, we are committed to intensifying our efforts to integrate peacebuilding and good governance into our work, particularly those approaches that address social equity and inclusion—along the lines of gender, ethnicity, race and religion.
+To strengthen the application of the integral human development approach, we are committed to intensifying our efforts to integrate peacebuilding and good governance into our work, particularly those approaches that address social equity and inclusion—along the lines of sex, age, ethnicity, race and religion.
 We will ensure that staff and partners have the skills and tools to:

 Our commitment to operational and programmatic excellence demands continuous improvement in our ability to document, analyze and apply learning at the project, sector and agency levels, and to share that learning with stakeholders, practitioners and policymakers.